Pool and Lightning Terminal

 Similar to bids, state how much liquidity you are willing to provision at what rate, as well as your desired minimum channel size and on-chain fees.

 Your asks will appear in the ‘Orders’ list together with your bids.
 You can filter by open and filled orders and see how much of the channel duration has already elapsed.
 Be careful not to close your channels before then!

-Return to the dashboard and click on ‘Loop.’
-To the right of the Loop symbol and button you should see the option to ‘Register a Sidecar channel.’
+Return to the dashboard and click on ‘Loop,’ then "Add Liquidity."
+To the right of the screen you should see the option to ‘Register a Sidecar channel.’
 Enter your sidecar ticket into the user interface and confirm before the channel is opened to your node.